What You Need to Know Before Going Long Distance on a Bike

 Practice Good Posture

-Listen, the last thing you want to do after riding hundreds of miles is do your first relaxing activity such as a warm meal with a severe backache.
+Listen, the last thing you want to do after riding hundreds of miles is do your first relaxing activity, such as a warm meal with a severe backache.
 Keep your spine upright and don’t hold your head forward—every inch you do so puts another ten pounds of unnecessary weight on your back.
 Ouch!

 Layers and Weather Changes